Table of contents

 The Process Improvement Framework

-Every business has standard processes and practices that help them achieve its objectives more efficiently.
+Every business has standard processes and practices that help it achieve its objectives more efficiently.
 Business processes can become outdated over time, leading to project delays and higher costs.
 You should therefore perform regular process improvement framework methodology tools and exercises.

 The pandemic, for example, was the digital accelerator of the decade. digitalization was critical to corporate survival.
 Amazon was one of the few companies that were able to adapt with their user-friendly interfaces, self-service, and no-contact options for delivery.
 Amazon has increased its market capitalization to $700 Billion due to its continual investment in improving its business processes.